ASX Market Wrap: Qantas Fined, Banks Under Pressure, and Miners Weigh on Index

 The most striking development came from the Federal Court’s ruling against Qantas (ASX: QAN), which fined the airline $90 million for illegally outsourcing 1,800 ground staff during the COVID-19 pandemic.

-Qantas CEO Vanessa Hudson admitted the penalty was justified:
+Qantas CEO Vanessa Hudson acknowledged that the penalty was warranted:

 The airline has also committed $120 million in compensation via a fund administered by Maurice Blackburn.
 Analysts suggest while the financial hit is manageable for Qantas’ balance sheet, the reputational damage could linger, especially as the carrier battles to restore trust among staff and passengers.